Abhiram-Pulluri/whirllTest/README.md

 we can mint "MTK" tokens ,which is a ERC20 token with decimal value "18".

 If we deploy the contract ,the owner address is preminted with 1000000000 Tokens.

 #App:

-This is the react frontEnd part of the project.
+This is the react frontEnd part of the project,Composed of basic code to acheive the required functionalities with respect to in given time.

-Where You can connect your metamask wallet in the frontend.
+We can connect your metamask wallet in the frontend.

 You can change accounts and networks.This will display the changed address and network with respect to the Metamask.